The meeting, which was held on the 12th of April 2018 was also attended by Sławomir Mazurek, Vice-Minister of Environment.

 “The most important objective of the Polish COP24 Presidency is to adopt a full implementation package for the Paris Agreement.
 We count on the support of all countries in achieving this goal”, said Minister Henryk Kowalczyk during the meeting.

-The Talanoa Dialogue will also be an important element of the COP24 Summit.
+The Talanoa Dialogue will also be an important element of the COP24.
 It is a debate of countries and non-governmental partners on increasing the effectiveness of implemented climate protection policies and actions.

 “Poland, as the host of COP24, will support this process,” said Minister Henryk Kowalczyk during the meeting.